31st March 2022

 There are new and improved methods to douse lithium fires as well.
 The Aqueous Vermiculite Dispersion (AVD) is a fire extinguishing agent that disperses chemically exfoliated vermiculite in the form of a mist.
 However, larger lithium-ion fires as that of EVs or ESS may need to burn out.
 Using water with copper material is effective but is costly.

-Battery Safety experts advise using water even for large lithium-ion fires.
+Battery Safety experts advise against using water even for large lithium-ion fires.
 Fires like these may burn for days and it’s important to isolate them from flammable materials and prevent them from expanding.

 Ensuring Battery Safety